Ashley-Pettit/The-Toy-Robot/README.md

-<b>The traditional Toy Robot</b>
+<b>THE TOY ROBOT</b>

 <b> ABOUT </b>

-This is my 2nd build of the toy robot and it is very much thanks to the assistance of James McLaren.
-James didn't write the code however, he taught me 00 programming.
+This is my second build of the toy robot and it is very much thanks to the assistance of James McLaren.
+James taught me 00 programming.

 Functionally it is virtually the same however, the aim has been to encorporate more eligent code and better structure.